mdumair0/telegram-weather-bot/README.md

-Telegram Bot Admin APIs Documentation
+# Telegram Bot Admin APIs Documentation

-This repository contains APIs for administering the Telegram bot users.
+This repository contains APIs for administering a Telegram bot.

+## Getting Started

+To start using these APIs, follow the steps below:

+## Prerequisites

+- Node.js installed on your machine
+- MongoDB installed and running locally or accessible remotely
+- Access to a Telegram bot token

-Endpoints
+## Endpoints
 1. GET /users
 Description: Retrieve a list of all users.

-Request:
+### Request:

 Method: GET
 Endpoint: /users